contentful/slash-developers/docs/net/tutorials/managment-api.md

 locale.Name; // => "British English"
 ```

-To create a locale you need to define a number of properties.
+To create a locale you need to define some properties.

 ```csharp
 var newLocale = new Local()